Face Oil Spotlight: Neem Oil for Skincare

 Are There Risks to Using Neem on Skin

 To avoid side effects, any new ingredients should have a proper patch test before using broadly, especially on your face and especially if you have sensitive skin.
-Apply a small amount of diluted neem oil to a spot of skin far from your face.

 What about the fact neem is used as a natural pesticide?